mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/Preferences/index.md

 *   **Upgrading**
     To upgrade your MySQL for MAMP you need to shut down your servers (maybe).
 Upgrade your MySQL by dragging                    /Applications/MAMP/bin/activateMySQL_5xx.sh from your Finder window into a Terminal window and pressing Enter.

-   Alternitavely you can open a terminal and type the following.
+   Alternatively you can open a terminal and type the following.
 You will be upgraded to MySQL 5.6.

    `/Applications/MAMP/bin/./activateMySQL_56.sh`